 Since January 2014, Alasdair MacDonald has been employed as Metadata Co-ordinator at Edinburgh University Library, with overall responsibility for managing the Metadata Services team.
 The work of the team is mainly focussed on the RDA and MARC21 standards, with greater automation in dealing with new acquisitions allowing for more cataloguer resources to be devoted to project work and making hidden collections available through the Library's discovery service.
 More recently, Metadata Services has undertaken pilot initiatives with other colleagues producing descriptive metadata, including the Archives and Digital Development teams.
 Alasdair's previous post was Head of Bibliographic Maintenance and Authority Control at the Bodleian Libraries and he has also worked at the National Library of Scotland.
 He is a member of the CILIP Cataloguing and Indexing Group Scotland committee and regularly presents at their events and seminars.
 He is particularly interested in author/person identification and how to implement this across different platforms, metadata standards and institutions.

-Graduate School of Library and Information Science at Simmons College
+School of Library and Information Science at Simmons University

-Representing Institutional Member: Graduate School of Library and Information Science at Simmons College
+Representing Institutional Member: School of Library and Information Science at Simmons University

 Dr. Kyong Eun Oh's research interests include information organization, personal information management, the influence of society and technology on information behavior, and information visualization.
 In her dissertation research, she explored the process of organizing personal information from a cognitive sociological perspective, and developed a model that explains the process.
 She has been involved in a number of funded research projects including those funded by National Science Foundation (NSF), Hewlett-Packard (HP) technology, Center for Executive Leadership in Government (CELG), and Korea Research Foundation (KRF).
 Dr. Oh received her Ph.D. from Rutgers University, School of Communication & Information and her M.A. in Library & Information Science from Yonsei University in Seoul, South Korea.